-During the first quarter of 2024, expected credit losses were higher under U.S. GAAP than under the Group Reporting Basis.
+During the three and nine months ended September 30, 2024, expected credit losses were lower under U.S. GAAP than under the Group Reporting Basis.
 Under the Group Reporting Basis, a majority of our loans are considered to be in "stage 1" (which requires a 12-month expected credit losses ("ECL") estimate), while under U.S. GAAP such loans require a lifetime ECL estimate.
-Primarily as a result of the different requirements, loss provisions associated with growth in innovation banking were more pronounced under U.S. GAAP.
+Primarily as a result of the different requirements, releases in credit reserves for risk factors associated with higher risk industry exposures and for risk associated with large loan exposures were more pronounced under U.S. GAAP which, in the year-to-date period, was partially offset by higher loss provisions under U.S. GAAP associated with growth in innovation banking.